mingzhang-yin/ARM-gradient/README.md

 Code to show the simulation results in [ARM:Augment-REINFORCE-merge gradient for discrete latent variable models](https://arxiv.org/abs/1807.11143)

 # Data sets
-The MNIST data is  self-contained and the Omniglot data is uploaded <br />
+The MNIST data is  self-contained and the Omniglot data is in the repository. <br />
-Have fun! =)

 # Citations